Kalpana-duo/project_anomaly/README.md

 2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?
 (Chenchen)

-* For Data Sience program, Darden referred classification lesson a lot more than other cohorts.
+* For Data Science program, Darden referred classification lesson a lot more than other cohorts.
 * For Full Stack JAVA program, Ceres referred html-css class the most.

 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
 (Chenchen)

-* The active student hardly access the curriculum is User 704 from Bash cohort, this is a remote student from Full Stack JAVA program.
+* The active student hardly accesses the curriculum is User 704 from Bash cohort, this is a remote student from Full Stack JAVA program.
-* Students might dropped the class before program end date:
+* Students may drop the class before program end date:

       *  User 268 from Xanadu (Full Stack JAVA, in-person)